Why aren't all Fielding databases available to me when I graduate?

 Resources and browser plug-ins to find free articles -- The 'Find Free Articles' page of WPI's 'Find Articles After Graduation' guide suggests a number of resources and even includes some handy browser plug-ins to make identifying full-text easier.

 Fielding is pleased to provide continued access to some of our excellent library resources.
-You can access our Basic Alumni Collection at no cost, or join the Fielding Alumni Network, which launches soon, at the Practitioner Level or above to access the Extended Alumni Library.
+You can access our Basic Alumni Collection at no cost, or join the Fielding Alumni Network at the Practitioner Level or above to access the Extended Alumni Library.
 To access the alumni collections connect to Fielding's Alumni Network website and register for an account: https://alumni.fielding.edu

 The Basic Collection: